emanjavacas/bntl/README.md

 ## Admin functionality

-In order manage the database, two password-protected routes have been implemented.
+In order manage the database, two password-protected routes have been implemented (one for uploading documents and deleting the database, another one for vectorizing them).

+### Authentication
 The password is set upon deployment using the settings.toml file.
+Additionally, admins can run the app using email-based authentication.
+This requires a email server configuration that is able to send emails to the registered admin emails.
+When configured, admins will get a code on their emails upon attempt to access protected routes.

 ### Uploading documents
-The first one is /upload, which can be used to upload rdf files as they are downloaded from Zotero.
+The route /upload can be used to upload rdf files as they are downloaded from Zotero.
 This route allows the admin to upload multiple files and monitor the status of the files.
 The app processes uploaded files, parses them and indexes the resulting documents.
 The process takes care of discarding duplicates and extracting information needed to enable querying functionality.